joshua-poon/poonos/pages/life/games.md

 During primary school, we played with our high bounce balls a lot.
 This included **two square, four square, eight square**, with the classic King, Queen, Jack, Dunce ordering.
 We also played **down ball** against a wall.
 We also played games in PE such as **rounders**, **continuous cricket**.

 For 'educational' purposes, we also played **mathletics**, did **Reading Eggs** and **Skoodle**.
 Mathletics dressing up was the funnest thing.
-There used to be 5 levels including: Speed Demon, Almost Einsteins
+There used to be 5 stages including: Raging Rookie, ?, Speed Demon, Almost Einstein and Human Calculator, as well as 5 different levels of maths difficulty.

 I won an iPad3 at the end of Year 4, my first electronic device (apart from TV, fridge, computers) conveniently just in time for BYOD beginning in Year 5.
 I would use that iPad until 1st year of uni.
 I had a couple of games on that iPad, including **Chinese Writer, Subway Surfers and Minecraft PE**.
 I bought the paid version of Minecraft PE towards the end of Year 5, and played on servers such as Lifeboat Skywars and Hunger Games in Year 6.
 I also played **Plants Vs Zombies 2** on my iPad outside of school.